 This is what I mean by an explanation for a rule calling into question the entire rule itself; it makes no sense to say that the reason you can have authority over women is because Jehovah gave women long hair, when men have long hair as well.

 Subjection and Abuse

-This reasoning for women to be submissive is not only incorrect when it comes to nature, but it’s also downright silly.
-A person’s hair should have nothing to do with being “submissive” any more than their height, skin color, race, or gender.
-Their ability to lead, serve, minister, understand scripture and make decisions depends on a person’s intellect, experience, and emotional maturity, not their physical makeup.
+This reasoning for women to be submissive is not only incorrect when it comes to nature and science, but it’s also downright silly.
+A person’s hair should have nothing to do with being “submissive,” any more than their height, skin color, race, or gender.
+Someone’s ability to lead, serve, minister, understand scripture or other such important subjects, and ability to make decisions, all depend on a person’s intellect, experience, and emotional maturity, not their physical makeup.

 As if this reasoning on submissive and subjection were not flimsy enough, the domestic violence I saw as one of Jehovah’s Witnesses shows that this arrangement itself is also very questionable, and leads to far too many abuses.

 When scriptures make up excuses for men to subjugate and dominate certain members of society based on reasoning that’s questionable at best, and that arrangement leads to abuse and violence more than not, it’s right to call into question that entire arrangement itself.

 Please share with others via social media below.